 Thrust blocks are commonly used with push-on fittings.
-This type of fitting is difficult to install, and when pipe is cut in the field extra time and effort are required to bevel the end of the pipe to enable insertion of the spigot into the fitting bell.
+This type of fitting can be difficult to install and, when pipe has to be cut in the field, extra time and effort are required to bevel the end of the pipe to enable insertion of the spigot into the fitting bell.
 This requires powered equipment or special rigging tools.
 Taking a push-on joint apart can be even more difficult.
-On the other hand, the mechanical joint is very adaptable to changes in fabrication in the field.
+The mechanical joint, on the other hand, is very adaptable to changes and fabrication in the field.
 Pipe cut in the field is easily inserted into the MJ bell and the joint is made by tightening some bolts.
-Disassembling a mechanical joint to make changes or adjustments is simple and straight forward.
+Disassembling a mechanical joint to make changes or adjustments is simple and straightforward.

-Very little extra effort is required to restrain a mechanical joint fitting after the t-bolts are tightened.
+Very little extra effort is required to restrain a mechanical joint fitting after the t-bolts have been tightened.
 EBAA mechanical joint restraint products utilize accepted assembly procedures to seal the joint, then the simple tightening of wedges to restrain the joint.
-This requires no special tooling or rigging and is performed by one man with hand or power tools.
-Complex fitting configurations are fabricated outside of the trench and lowered into place for final connections.
+This requires no special tooling or rigging and can be performed by one man with hand or power tools.
+Complex fitting configurations can be fabricated outside of the trench and lowered into place for final connections.
 Additionally, the use of joint restraint products in the design and construction of parallel pipelines eliminates the problem associated with one thrust block being required to encompass another fitting.
-Once the line is restrained and buried, the line is ready for testing.
-This hastens the construction process and prevents the need for trenches to remain open for long periods of time.
-This is not possible with unrestrained joints that require thrust blocks.
+Once the line is restrained and buried, the line can be tested immediately.
+This hastens the construction process and prevents the need for trenches to be left open for long periods of time.
+This cannot be done with unrestrained joints that require thrust blocks.